-This is the ultimate vegan nacho cheese sauce!
-Quick and easy to make and free of dairy, oil, nuts, and gluten, yet this sauce has a creamy texture and the sharpness of real cheddar cheese!
+This is the ultimate vegan cheddar cheese sauce!
+Quick and easy yet free of dairy, oil, nuts, and gluten.
+This sauce has a rich and creamy texture and the sharpness of real cheddar cheese!
+It’s perfect for a cheese dip, vegan nachos, tacos, broccoli, or loaded baked potatoes.

 - It’s easy and can be made in about 5 minutes!